Kid vs. Kat: Development

 The series' pilot was first shown off at MIPCOM Jr. in 2006, and the series was officially revealed under the title Look What My Sister Dragged In in February 2007, where Studio B signed a development deal with YTV for the series.
-The series' production was started in January 2008.
-The series is animated in Flash.
+The series' production was started in January 2008, and it was animated in Flash.
+Animation services were taken place at Feitong Cartoon Graphics Services, while layout and background services were taken place at Top Draw Animation.

 On February 12, 2008, after purchasing Studio B Productions, their new owner DHX Media announced they had licensed out the TV, home video, and consumer product rights for the series to Jetix Europe in areas where the company operated Jetix channels, while Disney-ABC International Television would handle TV distribution in these territories.
 DHX's then-TV distributor Decode Enterprises would handle television, home entertainment, and merchandising and licensing rights for the rest of the world.

 On April 15, 2008, the series was pre-sold by Decode to air on Toon Disney's Jetix block in the United States.

 On October 19, 2009, DHX announced that the series had been renewed for a second season.
 By then, the series had been airing on over 10 Disney XD channels around the world.
-It was also announced that the series had been pre-sold to additional broadcasters including Vrak in Canada, ABC in Australia, Disney XD Latin America, Disney XD India, Disney XD Japan, Cartoon Network South Korea and Nickelodeon Southeast Asia.
+It was also announced that the series had been pre-sold to additional broadcasters, including Vrak in Canada, ABC in Australia, Disney XD Latin America, Disney XD India, Disney XD Japan, Cartoon Network South Korea and Nickelodeon Asia.
 On August 10, 2010, DHX announced that TV Azteca in Mexico and ECTV in Ecuador had pre-sold the series for free TV in Latin America.
+The series would later move to other channels, including Disney Channel Asia, Disney XD Asia, Disney Channel Japan, and Disney Channel India.

 Cancellation

-On August 19, 2011, Rob Boutilier announced via Facebook the series wasn't renewed for a third season and he lacked the right to make further episodes.
+On August 19, 2011, Rob Boutilier announced via Facebook that the series wasn't renewed for a third season, as he lacked the rights to make further episodes.
+In 2017, he revealed on Twitter that Coop and Kat became friends after the events of the series.

-Telecast and home media

-Kid vs. Kat premiered on YTV on October 25, 2008, in Canada.
-It aired on Saturdays at 8:30 AM as part of YTV's Crunch block (with repeats until mid-2010s).
-In the U.S., the show first aired on Disney XD on February 21, 2009, at 9:00 AM (with repeats until July 20, 2011).
-There is no official DVD release.
-As of 2022, the show is now streaming on Pluto TV.

 Reception

-Emily Ashby of Common Sense Media gave the series a 3 out of 5 stating; "Feline's evil schemes are outrageous - but fun for kids".
+Emily Ashby of Common Sense Media gave the series a 3 out of 5, stating: "Feline's evil schemes are outrageous - but fun for kids".